Updated: Aug 19

 An assisted living facility (or residential care) is for those who need help with some things but do not need 24-hour care.

 Continuing care retirement communities are a mixed campus of nursing and assisted living for an easier transition between the two.

 And home care sounds like it is—being able to stay in your home to receive care by a professional aide or other caregiver.

-A long-term care insurance policy reimburses the policyowner for long-term care services and support (up to a monthly maximum).
+A long-term care insurance policy reimburses the policyowner for long-term care services and support (up to a daily or monthly maximum).
 The policy covers acute needs as well as custodial needs and can even pay for the coordination of care.

 Having an LTCi policy in place is useful for family members wanting to ensure their loved ones will be taken care of when needed.